Resistant Starch

 Sep 18, 2020

-Ever heard someone tell you to eat your potato cold because its better for weight loss?
+Ever heard someone tell you to eat your potato cold because it's better for weight loss?

 Is it true?